Art museum administrator connecting people to art and to each other.

 Charlie is currently earning his doctorate at the University at Buffalo.
 He earned a Master’s in Curriculum and Instruction and a Bachelor’s of Fine Arts in Art Education from Michigan State University.

-Recently, he co-curated the exhibition, Made at the Museum, currently on view at the Buffalo AKG.
-This exhibition features a vibrant collection of artwork created at the museum by people with disabilities, along with archival materials that tell the half-century story of accessibility programs at the museum.
+Recently, he co-curated the exhibition Made at the Museum, featuring a vibrant collection of artwork created at the museum by people with disabilities, along with archival materials that tell the museum’s half-century story of accessibility programs.

 Photo: Jeff Mace, 2022.